TL;DR

 Banner Ads

-Banner ads are ads that you can run on a web page's largest real estate.
-Whatever space they have on their webpage or app is where banner ads appear.
-It's most often at the top or sides of a page, but you can also see them appearing in the center or the bottom of the page.
-It depends on the content that the platform displays and how it structures its website.
+Banner ads are a type of display ad that appears in designated spaces on a webpage, typically at the top, bottom, or sides.
+Whatever space a platform has on its webpage or app is where banner ads can appear.
+Banner ads are most often at the top or sides of a page, but you can also see them appearing in the center or the bottom of the page.
+The placement depends on the content that the platform displays and how it structures its website.

 There isn't much variety in banner ads.
-You're usually limited to text and visuals, but other non-traditional banner formats, such as a 'rollover to expand' banner ads, are becoming increasingly common.
-You could also embed a video into your banner ads; the user triggers that.
+You're usually limited to text and visuals, but other non-traditional banner formats, such as a 'rollover to expand' banner ad, are becoming increasingly common.
+You could also embed a video into your banner ads, which the user triggers.
 If your ad is heavy on text, banner ads are usually a good choice since they allow a lot of space for text and CTAs.

 Carousel Ads

-Carousel ads combine multiple display or video ads into one package.
-They are most commonly found on social media platforms.
+Carousel ads are an interactive ad format, common on social media, that combines multiple images or videos into a single unit that users can scroll through.
 They require the user to scroll through the different parts of the carousel to receive the whole ad experience.
-Social media platforms format them to match native content on their site so they appear within a user's feed seamlessly instead of being relegated to their own "advertising space."
+Social media platforms format carousel ads to match native content on their site so they appear within a user's feed seamlessly instead of being relegated to their own "advertising space."
 Carousel ads usually benefit from social media interactions, such as likes, comments, and shares.

 Building a carousel ad takes time and attention.
 Remember that it's up to the user to scroll through the carousel.
 That means it's up to you to get the user to scroll through.
 This means that each slide of the carousel should serve a specific purpose.
 The user's attention should be captured by the early slides (and especially the first) to make them want to learn more.
 This can be a special offer, a cool new feature, or a strong catchphrase.